Do Fantoosh

-Do Fantoosh (Hindi: दो फंटूस) is a 1994 Bollywood film starring Amjad Khan, Shakti Kapoor in title roles, along with Raj Babbar, Sonam, directed by Veerendra and Sikander Bharti.
+Do Fantoosh is a 1994 Bollywood comedy film starring Amjad Khan, Shakti Kapoor in title roles, along with Raj Babbar, Sonam, directed by Veerendra and Sikander Bharti.
 The film started production in 1988 and was delayed after director Veerendra's death.
 Sikander Bharti stepped in to revive the film and complete it for release in 1994.
 The film is dedicated to Amjad Khan, who died two years before the film's release.